 Chopped fresh parsleyoptional for serving

 Cut any potatoes that are larger than a ping pong ball into quarters; if smaller than a ping pong ball, cut in half.
-You want the pieces to be a rough 1-inch dice.
+You want the pieces to be a roughly 1-inch dice.
 Lay them in a 6-quart or larger slow cooker.

 Cover the slow cooker.
 Cook on HIGH for 1 1/2 to 2 hours or low for 4 to 5 hours.
-(The total amount of time you need will vary based upon your slow cooker model and the size of your chicken breasts.
+(The total amount of time you need will vary based on your slow cooker model and the size of your chicken breasts.
 If your slow cooker runs hot—mine often does—check early to avoid drying out the meat).
-The chicken is done when it reaches 165 degrees F at the center with an instant read thermometer.
-The moment the chicken is done cooking, remove it to a plate, and cover with foil to keep warm.
+The chicken is done when it reaches 165°F in the center with an instant-read thermometer.
+When the chicken is done cooking, remove it to a plate, and cover with foil to keep warm.

 Test the vegetables to see if they are tender.
 If they are not yet tender, give them a stir, re-cover the slow cooker, then continue cooking until they are tender and pierce easily with a fork, up to 1 additional hour on high or 2 hours on low.
 When ready to serve, return the chicken to the slow cooker.